greg-js/arch-wiki-md-repo/wiki/_content/english/SDDM.md

 ### DPI settings

 Sometimes it is useful to set up correct monitor's PPI settings on a "Display Manager" level.
-To do so you need to find "ServerArguments" parameter in sddm.conf and add -dpi %YOUR RESOLUTION at the end of the string.
+To do so you need to find `ServerArguments` parameter in `sddm.conf` and add `-dpi *your_dpi*` at the end of the string.

 For example: